Palmitoylation: Substrate presentation

 Palmitoylation mediates the affinity of a protein for lipid rafts and facilitates the clustering of proteins.
 The clustering can increase the proximity of two molecules.
 Alternatively, clustering can sequester a protein away from a substrate.
-For example, palmitoylation of phospholipase D (PLD) sequesters the enzyme away from its substrate phosphatidylcholine.
-When cholesterol levels decrease or PIP2 levels increase the palmitate mediated localization is disrupted, the enzyme trafficks to PIP2 where it encounters its substrate and is active by substrate presentation.
+For example, palmitoylation of phospholipase D sequesters the enzyme away from its substrate phosphatidylcholine.
+When cholesterol levels decrease or PIP_{2} levels increase the palmitate mediated localization is disrupted, the enzyme trafficks to PIP_{2} where it encounters its substrate and is active by substrate presentation.

 General Anesthesia

-Palmitoylation is necessary for the inactivation of anesthesia, inducing potassium channels and the localization of GABA_{A}R in synapses.
+Palmitoylation is necessary for the inactivation of anesthesia, inducing potassium channels and the localization of GABA_{A} receptors in synapses.
 Anesthetics compete with palmitate in ordered lipids and this release gives rise to a component of membrane-mediated anesthesia.
-For example the anesthesia channel TREK-1 is activated by anesthetic displacement from GM1 lipids.
+For example, channel TREK-1 is activated by anesthetic displacement from GM1 lipids.
 The palmitoylation site is specific for palmitate over prenylation.
 However, the anesthetics appear to compete non-specifically.
 This non-selective competition of anesthetic with palmitate likely gives rise to the Myer-Overton correlation.